 After nine years at our current home, our family—including our two older cats—is moving into a new house.
 Our super-sweet tuxedo cat (named Cement Truck Mixer, no lie) and our sassy tortoise cat (whom we affectionately call Pumpernickel) have been an important part of our family for fifteen years.
 We want to make the transition to our new home as smooth as possible for them.

-Before you read the tips below, I invite you meet my two adorable furballs in this short video clip…
+Before you read the tips below, I invite you to meet my two adorable furballs in this short video clip…

 First, as you prepare to move…

-1. Consider if you might want to use pheromone therapy.
-If you do, be sure to use pheromones during the entire moving transition.
 Start the pheromones as soon as you begin packing your belongings, use them during the transfer, and continue using pheromone therapy while settling into your new home.

 If your cat is like ours, it will probably LOVE all the empty boxes around your place as you begin to pack.
 But despite the initial joy of playing in the fun cardboard boxes strewn all around, your cat will soon start to sense that something is amiss.
 Something’s not quite right.
 And that’s when the stress starts to set in…